-A clean eating coffee house remake – this healthy Almond Latte is made with homemade vanilla almond milk creamer, and is naturally sweetened with dates!
-This paleo and vegan latte can be enjoyed hot or over ice.
+A clean eating coffee house remake – this healthy Almond Milk Latte is made with homemade vanilla almond milk creamer, and is naturally sweetened with dates!
+This paleo and vegan almond milk coffee can be enjoyed hot or over ice.
+The almonds need to soak overnight, so plan ahead!

 Homemade Vanilla Almond Milk Creamer